harlequin gecko patterned like lichen on rock

 At Risk - Declining

-The masked dancer of Stewart Island.
-Harlequin Gecko has a pattern as variable as it is beautiful.
-At six to eight centimetres in length, it is a small gecko, with a pattern of spots and stripes that resembles the costume of a harlequin – brown, grey, and cream markings that provide excellent camouflage among rocks and moss.
+It is not just a pattern.
+It is a mask.
+Tukutuku rakiurae has a pattern as variable as it is beautiful.
+At six to eight centimetres in length, it is a small gecko.
+Spots and stripes resemble the costume of a harlequin.
+Brown, grey, and cream markings provide excellent camouflage among rocks and moss.
 A gecko of the southern island.
 Found only on Stewart Island, in coastal forests, scrublands, and rocky shorelines.
-A nocturnal species, hiding under rocks and bark during the day, emerging at night to hunt insects.
-Its harlequin pattern breaks up its outline, making it nearly invisible against lichen-covered rocks.
+A nocturnal species, hiding under rocks and bark during the day.
+Emerging at night to hunt insects.
+Harlequin pattern breaks up its outline.
+Making it nearly invisible against lichen-covered rocks.
+Tolerant of cold, wet conditions.
+Confined to southernmost part of country.
 Viviparous, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Females produce one or two offspring each year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
+Must survive immediately in harsh environment.
 Threatened by habitat loss and predation.
-Its restricted range makes it vulnerable to localised threats, and its population is declining.
+Restricted range makes it vulnerable to localised threats.
+Population is declining.
+Land development and vegetation clearance are primary threats.
+Introduced rats and cats prey on adults and young.
+Climate change affects southern habitats.
 To see a Harlequin Gecko is to see one of New Zealand's rarest and most beautiful reptiles.
-A living mask, a flash of pattern in the southern bush.
+A living mask.
+A flash of pattern in the southern bush.
 Its survival depends on habitat protection and predator control.
-That is the harlequin gecko.
+On Rakiura and nearby islands, it clings to existence.
 Masked, rare, and beautiful.
 It carries on.
 For now.